500-Year-Old Prophecy By ‘Italian Nostradamus’ Comes True, Sparks Fears Of Supervolcano Apocalypse

 The occurrence of two consecutive days of snowfall in Salento, the first time in living memory, led many to recall that Matteo Tafuri (1492-1582), the “Italian Nostradamus,” had written a prophecy in the sixteenth century that two consecutive days of snowfall in the resort area would be followed closely by the end of the world, according to Express.

 Southern Italy has been experiencing an unusual pattern of freak snowstorms recently with many parts blanketed thickly with snow.
-According to The Local, in a report published on January 9, there was unusually heavy snowfall across the peninsula, with residents of southern towns, such as Tarantino, Lece and Bari, waking up to the unfamiliar sight of a blanket of white.
+According to The Local, in a report published on January 9, there was unusually heavy snowfall across the peninsula, with residents of southern towns, such as Tarantino, Lece, and Bari, waking up to the unfamiliar sight of a blanket of white.
 Even the beaches of Salento were covered with snow, the report said.

 The fulfillment of Tafuri’s prophecy in Salento has led some observers to raise the alarm that his prophecy of the end of the world is about to come true.